alantech/alanlang-docs/src/aga_language.md

-## AGA Language Reference
+## AGA Language as an intermediate representation of Alan

-Alan Graphcode Assembler is a text representation of the Runtime's VM binary format.
+Alan Graphcode Assembler is a text representation of the Alan's VM binary format, AGC.

 The syntax looks like assembly, perl, graphviz, rust, and python were put in a blender.
 As the cyclomatic complexity of an assembler (syntactically) is low, the various symbols within AGA borrowed from the above four are meant to produce a "dense-but-legible" syntax.